See how Mount Rainier glaciers have vanished over time, with this eye-opening photo project

 The Nisqually Glacier is losing nearly a quarter of a mile in length a year, Kennard added.

-A similar trend is under way globally, which the International Panel on Climate Change says is likely caused by climate change.
+A similar trend is under way globally, which the Intergovernmental Panel on Climate Change says is likely caused by climate change.

 Impacts of shrinking glaciers at Mount Rainier include more sediment being dumped into rivers and streams, Kennard said, coupled with a higher risk of debris flows, which damage roads and trails.